-Also place in the folder the original, high resolution originals for your all of your artwork.
-Each piece of artwork should be in a separate file in PGN format.
-Name your artwork files "team-<team-name>-artwork-[1,2].png".
+Also place in the folder the original, very high resolution originals for your all of your artwork.
+Each piece of artwork should be in a separate file in PNG format with a transparent background.
+Name your artwork files "team-<team-name>-artwork-1.png" and "team-<team-name>-artwork-2.png" if you have a second piece of artwork.

-Zip up this folder and email it to me by midnight, Thursday, October 13, 2011.
+Zip up this folder and email it to me by midnight, Tuesday, February 28, 2012.